dcchuck/head-first-design-patterns/README.md

 # Head First Design Patterns

-`Head First Design Patters` is a book that introduces a collection of design patterns and principles using humurous images and code written in [Java](https://docs.oracle.com/javase/8/docs/technotes/guides/language/index.html).
+**Head First Design Patterns** is a book that introduces a collection of design patterns and principles using humurous images and code written in [Java](https://docs.oracle.com/javase/8/docs/technotes/guides/language/index.html).
 This respository contains code demonstrating these patterns and principles in [Typescript](https://www.typescriptlang.org/).

 #### [Check Out The Book Resources](https://www.wickedlysmart.com/head-first-design-patterns/)